99003732/Team2/Mini Project Calculator/AppliedSDLC_Template-main/1_Requirements/Readme.md

 ﻿
 |Strengths|  Weakness|
 |--|--|
-|- Geometrical Calculations|-Less No. of Functions
+|- Area and Perimeter Calculations|-Less No. of Functions
    |-User Friendly|-Average Processor|
    |-Portable and compact
    Secure||